anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 ---------> Visual input <br>
 Visual input extracts text from visuals and asks the user to process or re click and extract text, the text extracted is then sent to the RAG Noah.

+6. This query goes to the API with a prompt to complete the question, if its incomplete and reffered to previous chat and returns the new complete question.<BR>
+(This improves the quality of query and performs a better search within the document to retrieve context)

-6. The user query is then embedded and similarity search is performed with the query and the vectorstore.
+7. The user query is then embedded and similarity search is performed with the query and the vectorstore.
 7. Top 5 closest chunks are retrieved and added to the query along with the chat history and as context.
 8. The new query is submitted to the GROQ API and the response is retrieved.
 9. The response is then displayed, turned to speech and autoplayed.